There are lots of opportunities for adult educators and adult learners to get involved in Erasmus+.

 How does it work?

-The types of projects and activities that can be funded by Erasmus+ are called Key Actions (KAs).
-There are 2 KAs for Adult Education:
+There are two main types of projects and activities that can be funded by Erasmus+ : Mobility Projects (KA1) and Partnerships for Cooperation (KA2)

 I would strongly encourage you to consider applying, in the knowledge that Léargas are there to support and encourage you on your own particular Erasmus+ journey.